-This action sets the stroke width for the selected objects.
-If the object doesn't have a stroke yet, it will be created.
+This action sets the stroke weight for the selected objects.
+If the object doesn't have a stroke yet, it will be created, in the darkest color, with the given weight.
+See Stroke Inspector on page 145

 Set Structural Design Print Item